kadwanev/retry/README.md

 If you're on OS X, retry is also on Homebrew:

 ```
-brew pull 23206
+brew pull 27283
 brew install retry
 ```
-Apply fix described in https://github.com/kadwanev/retry/issues/10

-~~Not popular enough for homebrew-core.
-Please star this project to help.~~
+Not popular enough for homebrew-core.
+Please star this project to help.

 ### Usage